Cvikli/DiffLib.jl/README.md

 ## DiffLib.jl

-LLM codeblock centric diffs.
+LLM centric diffs.
 We support wildcards!

 Also CHARACTER and LINE based diff based on the modification amount and percentage.

 ## Features